TrackIt – Cloud Consulting & S/W Development

 ap-southeast-2 ami-73407d10

-In order to move forward, you will also need to create roles for both the container instances (ecsInstanceRole) and the ECS service (ecsServiceRole), along with a profile for the container instances so you can give them the role.
+In order to move forward, you will also need to create roles for both the container instances (ecsInstanceRole) and the AWS ECS service (ecsServiceRole), along with a profile for the container instances so you can give them the role.
 Amazon has tutorials and explanations for the creation of both of these roles:

 Once those roles and profiles are created, we can start the instances, as shown in the following snippet.